 However, a guided tour is only €6,00.
 In my personal opinion, one of the best things to do in Cochem.
 Guides tours run daily, at intervals of 10-15 minutes in German and an English tour departs almost every hour.

 You get to tour the inner castle grounds, dwell around the banquet room and get one of the best views of the Mosel River from the castle’s balcony.

 Including a tour, plenty of time for selfies and pictures, I’d allocate 2-3 hours to explore the Reichsburg of Cochem.

 Tickets can be bought at the castle, for more information and details, check their website.

 Explore the old town of Cochem

-Super cute and a stereotype fairy tale German village.
-Cochem oozes with cuteness overload with her overhanging buildings, small boutique shops and medieval clock towers, city walls and wooden timbered houses.
+Super cute and a stereotypical fairy tale German village.
+Cochem oozes with cuteness overload with her overhanging buildings, small boutique shops and medieval clock towers, city walls, and wooden timbered houses.

 Wander around the Mosel Promenade in Cochem

 The main street through Cochem is a fun thing to see in Cochem.
 Mainly shops, restaurants, coffee houses, winemakers, and cake shops line the street on the north bank of the Mosel River.

 Sit down at one of the many outdoor seating areas and engage in the wonderful art of people watching.